Centre for MACH - MultidisciplinAry ResearCh in Health Science

 Stefano Bocchi, Full Professor of Agronomy, University of Milan, Italy

-Bogomil Kholbrenner, Scientific Collaborator, Social Anthropologist, University of Geneva, Switzerland
+Bogomil Kholbrenner, Institute of Global Health, University of Geneva, Geneva, Switzerland

 Yejin Lee, World Health Organization, Geneva, Switzerland